dominictracey/dominictracey.com/pages/about_me.md

 I work with both front-end and back-end development, in a broad variety of technologies.
 I'm not an expert in everything, but I always learn new things every day.

-My current "go-to" development environment is React/Redux for front-end work and various choices on the backend including NodeJS/Express, GoLang, Google App Engine.
+My current "go-to" development environment is React/Redux for front-end work and various choices on the backend including Google App Engine/Java, NodeJS/Express and GoLang.

 Docker and Kubernetes aren't really optional for large scale projects these days.